mantidproject/documents/Design/VATES/IMDDimensionUpdate.md

 In addition to this Andrei has pointed out that we ought to use the frame information to warn users whey they apply cuts with non-orthonongal axis that span a mix of dimension types.
 For example a cut that included components along an output axis of both Qx and E.

+In summary the benefits of doing this work would be:
+* The ability to fix aspect ratios for Q dimensions
+* The ability to detect how slicing has been applied (Andrei's suggestion)
+* For a subset of cases, The ability to switch units.
+For example from HKL to r.l.u.
+* Proper definitions for core-concepts, which will greatly aid maintenace and make things a lot easier to extend and test

 ##Definitions##

 | Term        | Meaning          |